In this post I’ll show you how to help your coaching clients become more psychologically flexible through valued living.

 Suggest that clients start with a simple goal, something that they can accomplish this week and will help them start moving in the direction they want to go in.
 By keeping the goal simple and the time frame manageable, they have a good chance of accomplishing it.

-My FREE Training Course will show you how to help your clients become more psychologically flexible by using easy to learn techniques derived from Acceptance and Commitment Therapy.
+My Maximize Your Coaching Effectiveness with AC Coaching Course will show you how to help your clients become more psychologically flexible by using easy to learn techniques derived from Acceptance and Commitment Therapy.